swkeever/tailwind-scss/README.md

 # Passport Design

+This is a design system that utilizes my favorite CSS libraries.

+See `src/lib` for more details.

 ## Usage

 The repo already contains the files you need to get started using Sass.
 But if you want to generate new Tailwind configuration files, you can run